k5mcd/QLog/README.md

-# QLog - UNDER DEVELOPMENT - NOT YET READY FOR USE - TESTERS ARE WELCOME
+# QLog - UNDER DEVELOPMENT - TESTERS ARE WELCOME

 QLog is an Amateur Radio logging application for Linux, Windows and Mac OS.
 It is based on the Qt 5 framework und uses SQLite as database backend.